ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Enable Player Storage

 Player storage is a way to save data for players persistently so that it is available across sessions.
-For example, saving a players inventory so it is available to them next time they login to the game.
+For example, saving a player's inventory so it is available to them next time they log in to the game.

-By default player storage is not enabled.
+By default, player storage is not enabled.
 This can be enabled very easily by finding the **Game Settings** object in the **Hierarchy** and making sure the setting **Enable Player Storage** is checked under **General**.

 ![!Enable Player Storage](../img/RaceTimerTutorial/enable_player_storage.png){: .center loading="lazy" }